TracyGJG/utilities/docs/arrays.md

 ### Parameters

--   sourceArray - Reference to an Object Array containing content to by used to update the primary array.
+- sourceArray: Reference to an Object Array containing content to by used to update the primary array.
--   targetArray - Reference to an Object Array to be updated without losing reference.
+- targetArray: Reference to an Object Array to be updated without losing reference.
--   objectKey - Optional string (defaulted to 'id') name of the property of all objects in the array that act as a unique identifier.
+- objectKey: Optional string (defaulted to 'id') name of the property of all objects in the array that act as a unique identifier.

 ### Return Value